-On May 3, 2011, the United States Department of Justice (USDOJ) filed a civil action against Deutsche Bank AG and MortgageIT, Inc. in the United States District Court for the Southern District of New York.
+On May 3, 2011, the United States Department of Justice (USDOJ) filed a civil action against Deutsche Bank AG and MortgageIT, Inc. (MIT) in the United States District Court for the Southern District of New York.
 The USDOJ filed an amended complaint on August 22, 2011.
-The amended complaint, which asserts claims under the U.S. False Claims Act and common law, alleges that Deutsche Bank AG, DB Structured Products, Inc., MortgageIT, Inc. and the Company submitted false certifications to the Department of Housing and Urban Development's Federal Housing Administration (FHA) concerning MortgageIT, Inc.'s compliance with FHA requirements for quality controls and concerning whether individual loans qualified for FHA insurance.
-As set forth in the amended complaint, the FHA has paid U.S. \$368 million in insurance claims on mortgages that are allegedly subject to false certifications.
-The amended complaint seeks recovery of treble damages and indemnification of future losses on loans insured by FHA, and as set forth in the filings, the government seeks over U.S. \$1 billion in damages.
+The amended complaint, which asserts claims under the U.S. False Claims Act and common law, alleges that Deutsche Bank AG, DB Structured Products, Inc., MIT, and the Company submitted false certifications to the Department of Housing and Urban Development's Federal Housing Administration (FHA) concerning MIT's compliance with FHA requirements for quality controls and concerning whether individual loans qualified for FHA insurance.
+As set forth in the amended complaint, the FHA has paid \$368 million in insurance claims on mortgages that are allegedly subject to false certifications.
+The amended complaint seeks recovery of treble damages and indemnification of future losses on loans insured by FHA, and as set forth in the filings, the government seeks over \$1 billion in damages.
 On September 23, 2011, the defendants filed a motion to dismiss the amended complaint.
-Following a hearing on December 21, 2011, the court ordered granted the USDOJ leave to file a second amended complaint, which currently is due on or before February 27, 2012.
+Following a hearing on December 21, 2011, the court granted the USDOJ leave to file a second amended complaint.
+On May 10, 2012, Deutsche Bank settled this litigation with the USDOJ for \$202.3 million.